 An important day in the education calendar has finally arrived - a day that many students have been awaiting since taking their final exams.

-Lady Lumley’s School, in Pickering, has announced its A-level results along with the rest of the country.
+This morning, Scarborough UTC have announced their results along with the rest of the country.

 Students are celebrating with 100% pass rate in their A-level results which the college says rounds off an incredible year which has seen students take part in national STEM events and teams qualifying for international finals,

 Figures show that 79% of A-level grades at Scarborough UTC were A*- C.